social conservation, environment, health, agriculture

 Todd Shapera is a sensitive and worldly photographer.

 A few years ago, Todd was awarded a fellowship to photograph health care reforms in Rwanda by Social Documentary.net and Management Sciences for Health.
 His work was published by U.S. AID.

 Previously in Africa, Todd documented rebuilding of war torn northern Uganda for U.S. AID and Winrock International.
-In the arts, Todd has documented dance and jazz performances in the garden of the Rockefeller Brothers Kykuit Estate and has taught photography workshps at Kykuit.
+In the arts, Todd has documented dance and jazz performances in the garden of the Rockefeller Brothers Kykuit Estate and has taught photography workshps at Kykuit, the Stone Barns, Omega and Kripalu.

 In a profile, Professional Photographer magazine wrote: "Todd Shapera is driven by a passion to capture the inner beauty and resilience of individuals just about everywhere on earth.
 He is linking disparate worlds through photography."

-He works out of a lower Hudson Valley farm house with his daughter and two shelter labs.
+He works out of a lower Hudson Valley farm house with his two shelter dogs.